 Songwriter, Singer, Guitarist, Master Motorcycle Mechanic are but a few of the titles that can be applied to describe the man who is the founder and the voice of the band’s music.
 The skills, virtue, and talent that Butch has are the heart of Tennessee Iron.
 A native born Tennessean, Butch has traveled the country experiencing music and people.
 He writes from a lifetime of experiences and a deep, caring, understanding of others.
 A straight forward attitude with no ulterior agenda makes him a valued friend to know and garners respect for him by those who come to know him.

 A musician since a youth, Butch started on drums before moving to keyboards.
 Butch’s first professional band experience was at age 15, playing keyboards.
 Over time, and other bands, skills with vocals developed and matured.
 A deep inner desire to express himself more fully led to developing skills on guitar, an instrument Butch self-taught.
 But don’t let that mislead you, as the quality of the guitar playing is there and is a delightful force to be encountered.

 The songs are crafted with the same skill that Butch applies as a master mechanic.
 The saying every song has a message is very true of Tennessee Iron’s songs.
 From the story of “Ol’ John,” a look at how homeless veterans are often treated in the world, to the driving drums on “Nobody Wants you,” positive messages abound.

-Carlene has been and is the conscience of Tennessee Iron.
-She is the steady, strong, powerful force organizing the events held at the shop.
+Carlene has been and is the conscience of Tennessee Iron and is a steady, strong, powerful force.
 The band tries to help by hosting charity auctions, playing music for benefit donations and helping those who are struggling in our community.
 Those who attend are amazed by the quality and power of the band, and it is the power of the drums that is very often mentioned first.
 Often a sounding board for Butch’s writing, Carlene provides valuable input on songs being written and developed.